Chapter 27 | The Smart Optimizer

 Next, open the “misc” menu to set the various tolerances for the constraint object.
 In this case, we will set “radius” to 0.5 ft, “delta yaw” to 2 degrees, “min v” to 0 mph, and “max v” to 0.5 mph.
 The Smart Optimizer will attempt to find the user-enabled simulation inputs that produce outputs falling within these tolerance ranges.
 How these input values are used, and how valid outputs are identified, is described in more detail below.

-Next, to access the optimizer tool, left-click Optimizer > Show Optimizer from the menu bar.
-You can also open the Smart Optimizer by clicking the Smart Optimizer button on the upper toolbar, or by pressing the graph button on the lower toolbar.
+Next, to access the Smart Optimizer, left-click Optimizer > Show Optimizer from the menu bar.
+You can also open the Smart Optimizer by left-clicking the Smart Optimizer button on the upper toolbar, or by pressing the graph button on the lower toolbar.

 Once the graph window opens, adjust its size as needed so you can clearly read the left-side panel.
 Make sure “optimizer” is highlighted in the upper-left corner of the graph window rather than “controllers” or “diagrams”.